 We are the largest and fastest-growing franchisor and operator of OOH waxing services in the United States by number of centers and system-wide sales.
-We have a leading portfolio of centers operating in 796 locations across 43 states as of December 26, 2020.
-Of these locations, 791 are franchised centers operated by franchisees and five are corporate-owned centers.
+We delivered over 21 million waxing services in 2019 generating more than \$687 million of system-wide sales across our highly-franchised network.
+We have a leading portfolio of centers operating in 808 locations across 44 states as of March 27, 2021.
+Of these locations, 803 are franchised centers operated by franchisees and five are corporate-owned centers.

 The European Wax Center brand is trusted, efficacious and accessible.
 Our culture is obsessed with our guest experience and we deliver a superior guest experience relative to smaller chains and independent salons.
 We offer guests high-quality, hygienic waxing services administered by our licensed, EWC-trained estheticians (our "wax specialists"), at our accessible and welcoming locations (our "centers").
 Our technology-enabled guest interface simplifies and streamlines the guest experience with automated appointment scheduling and remote check-in capabilities, ensuring guest visits are convenient, hassle-free, and consistent across our network of centers.
 Our well-known, pre-paid Wax Pass program makes payment easy and convenient, fostering loyalty and return visits.
-Guests view us as a non-discretionary part of their personal-care and beauty regimens, providing us with a highly predictable and growing recurring revenue model
+Guests view us as a non-discretionary part of their personal-care and beauty regimens, providing us with a highly predictable and growing recurring revenue model.

 Our asset-light franchise platform delivers capital-efficient growth, significant cash flow generation and resilience through economic cycles.
 Our centers are 99% owned and operated by our franchisees who benefit from superior unit-level economics, with mature centers generating annual cash-on-cash returns in excess of 60%.
-The highly consistent and recurring demand for our services and the competitive advantages provided by our scale have resulted in nine consecutive years of same-store sales growth through 2019.
-We believe we can nearly quadruple our center count to over 3,000 locations in the United States.
+The highly consistent and recurring demand for our services and the competitive advantages provided by our scale have resulted in ten consecutive years of same-store sales growth through 2019.
+We believe we can nearly quadruple our center count within the next 15 years to over 3,000 locations in the United States.